miragshin/csMaltego/README.md

 **3. Adding property**

 For adding property you have get entity from the list by referencing index of it.
-(Remember first element in array is 0, (I know you know this) :) )

 	me.listEntities.get(i).addProperty(fieldName,displayName,matchingRule,value);